Previous dayApril 14, 2026Next day

 58.4 km1--✓ ReviewedUSGS →

-Reports of a magnitude 2.3 earthquake 18 km ESE of Beluga, Alaska came in on April 14, 2026 at 18:29 UTC.
+On April 14, 2026 at 18:29 UTC, a magnitude 2.3 earthquake struck 18 km ESE of Beluga, Alaska.
 A small number of nearby observers (1) submitted felt reports to the USGS.
-This was a shallow crustal earthquake, focused at 58.4 km depth.
+The event originated approximately 58.4 km below the surface, classifying it as shallow crustal.
 Geolocation places the event at 61.107°N, -150.746°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-14